SuperSCAD/CirclePlus/README.md

 # SuperSCAD: PieSlice

-SuperSCAD widgets for 2D and 3D pie slices.
+SuperSCAD widgets for 2D circle sectors and 3D pie slices with any angle and in any quadrant.

 <table>
 <thead>